-A mnemonic phrase or mnemonic seed is a set of typically either 12 or 24 words, which can be used to derive an infinite number of accounts.
+A Secret Recovery Phrase, mnemonic phrase, or Seed Phrase is a set of typically either 12 or 24 words, which can be used to derive an infinite number of accounts.
 Often times these phrases are used by cryptocurrency hardware wallets, to be written down on a piece of paper by the user to safely back up the users' funds.

-For example, a 12 word mnemonic phrase looks like this:
+For example, a 12 word Secret Recovery Phrase looks like this:

 jealous expect hundred young unlock disagree major siren surge acoustic machine catalog

 Sometimes these are referred to as recovery phrases, seed phrases, or 12-word phrases by other wallets and/or interfaces.

 In the Ethereum ecosystem, Secret Recovery Phrases are generally generated following the BIP 32 spec.
 Popular hardware wallets, like Ledger and Trezor, follow this spec, same applies to MetaMask.
 The Secret Recovery Phrase generated by your wallet (usually) consists of 24 words, randomly selected from the BIP 32 English wordlist, some wallets make use of a 12-word Secret Recovery Phrase that are shorter and therefore easier to remember.

 Many wallets provide an option to enhance the security of your Secret Recovery Phrase with a password or passphrase.
 This is useful as accessing your wallets would require you to have something you have (the Secret Recovery Phrase) plus something you know (the password).
 Often times this is referred to as the 13th or 25th word, though this is technically not accurate.